2023 Floodplain Management Australia National Conference

 We represent Members’ interests at State, Territory and Commonwealth Government levels, promote public awareness of flood issues, support flood education programs and improve the knowledge and skills of floodplain management practitioners.

-In 2009, in partnership with the Department of Planning, Industry and Environment (formerly known as the Office of Environment and Heritage) and the University of Technology Sydney we initiated Australia’s only industry-based flood risk management course tailored to the needs of technical and land use planning staff and elected Council representatives.
+In 2009, in partnership with the Department of Planning and Environment then known as the Department of Environment and Climate Change) and the University of Technology Sydney, we initiated Australia’s only industry-based flood risk management course tailored to the needs of technical and land use planning staff and elected Council representatives.

-FMA has Members in NSW, Queensland, ACT, Victoria, Tasmania, Northern Territory, South Australia and the USA.
+FMA has Members in NSW, Queensland, ACT, Victoria, Tasmania, Northern Territory, South Australia, New Zealand and the USA.

 FMA Conference Testimonials